saylerb/ruby-submissions/1603/module_4_assignments/gametime/brian-and-robbie/check_in3.markdown

 - Did you deviate from the instructions?
   - No
 - Questions, Comments, Concerns?
-  - simple scoreboard is good
+  - Simple scoreboard is good
-  - still no way to end the game
+  - Still no way to end the game

 ### GOAL 4

-- Goal:  Can tag/kill flag holders
+- Goal:  Can tag/kill flag holders:

 ![Gif of blue ball tagging red ball](http://recordit.co/Ix0D2pO1aJ/gif/notify)

+Additional feature: spikes!

 ![Gif of ball hitting spikes](http://g.recordit.co/8HaSZzuVsG.gif)

  Did you deviate from the instructions?
-  - YES: We also implemented a basic system for spikes (beyond expectations) which is similar to the tagging system, (with or without flag) with additional feature: the player respawns at original location
+  - YES: We also implemented a basic system for spikes (beyond expectations) which is similar to the tagging system, (with or without flag) with additional feature: the player respawns at original location and flag is returned if needed
 - Questions, Comments, Concerns?
    - would like to implement some animation indicating tag/spike pop

 ## Next Steps?

 - What do you feel the next steps should be?
   - canvas layering might increase game performance (don't have to re-draw the background every frame)
   - we need to setup some end-game flow
+  - another map?

 ### General Questions, Comments, Concerns?